Zankomag/RoundedBoxCollider2D/README.md

 Drag scripts to your project.

 ## Usage
-There are two ways to add commponen to GameObject:
+There are two ways to add the commponent to GameObject:

 - Drag the script from the project window onto the GameObject or